JumaJuiceTime/TheHundredSaints/Adventuring/Settlements.md

 ## Settlement Procedure Per Day

-* **Weather:** The Referee determines the day’s weather, using the tables in the Dolmenwood Campaign Book.
+* **Weather:** The Referee determines the day’s weather, using the tables in the Ouran Campaign Book.
 * **Decide actions:** The players decide on their actions for the day (e.g. resting, shopping, researching).
 * **Random encounters:** The Referee makes a check for a daytime random encounter.
 * **Description:** The Referee describes what happens.
 If an encounter occurs, follow the procedure described in [[Encounters]].